therealtimex/realtimex-alchemy/docs/intelligence.md

 -   **Vendor Independence**: You are no longer locked into OpenAI-specific dimensions.
 -   **High Performance**: Uses optimized **HNSW indexes** in Supabase `pgvector` for sub-millisecond search speeds across different model types (nomic, mxbai, etc.).

-The **Transmute Engine** uses this persona and vector retrieval to filter your digests, ensuring you only spend time on high-density insights.
+The **Generation Engine** uses this persona and vector retrieval to filter your digests, ensuring you only spend time on high-density insights.

 ---

 > [!NOTE]
 > Even "Low Score" signals are persisted in your history (visible in System Logs).
-This allows you to "Rescue" them if you feel the Alchemist miscalculated their value.
+This allows you to "Rescue" them if you feel the System miscalculated their value.